sushantoroy-stat/sushantoroy-stat/README.md

 ## Hi I'm Sushanto Roy

-I'm Sushanto, a dedicated data analyst with a strong foundation in SQL, Power BI, and R programming.
+a dedicated data analyst with a strong foundation in SQL, Power BI, and R and Python.
 I am passionate about turning data into actionable insights and delivering meaningful solutions.

 Skills: SQL | Power BI | Excel | Python | R